erosman/HTML-Internationalization/README.md

 `<p><span data-i18n="someText"></span></p>` -->
 `<p><span data-i18n="someText">someText Message</span></p>`

 Passing to a `value` or any other attribute:
 Just add the attribute name after `|`

 `<input type="button" data-i18n="someText|value" value="">` -->
 `<input type="button" data-i18n="someText|value" value="someText Message">`

+### Further Developemnt
+So far, I have not come across a situation that couldn't be handled (or made to handle) by the code.
+Let me know of such instances and I will update the code accordingly.